MajharolTanvir/car-inventory/task_description.md

 12. No Fake data (data must be hosted on the database).
 Database could be mongodb atlas or any other noSQL database.(done)
 13. Add two more routes. one route will be `blogs`.
 You will need to answer at least three questions on the blog page.
 This won't be a protected route.
-We recommend answering all four questions.
+We recommend answering all four questions.(done)

     13.1 Difference between `javascript` and `nodejs`